ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 1. TPM Keys MUST be configured according to {{Platform-DevID-TPM-2.0}}, {{PC-Client-BIOS-TPM-1.2}}, or {{Platform-ID-TPM-1.2}}.

-2. For platforms using UEFI and Linux, measurements of firmware and bootable modules SHOULD be taken according to TCG PC Client {{PC-Client-BIOS-TPM-2.0}} and Linux IMA {{IMA}}
+2. For devices using UEFI and Linux, measurements of firmware and bootable modules SHOULD be taken according to TCG PC Client {{PC-Client-BIOS-TPM-2.0}} and Linux IMA {{IMA}}

 3. Device Identity MUST be managed as specified in IEEE 802.1AR Device Identity certificates {{IEEE-802-1AR}}, with keys protected by TPMs.